Stochastic dynamics of Arctic sea ice Part I: Additive noise: Results : Additive Noise Cases

-As $\Delta F_0$ increases, the deterministic seasonally varying ice states approach a saddle-node bifurcation from which an ice-free state emerges, which is separated from the perennial state by a hysteresis loop.

-Here again to examine the stochastic solutions we consider the seasonal cycle of the potentials $V$ of the deterministic steady-state solutions for $\Delta F_0 = 21.0$, $21.5$ and $22.0$ (Fig.~\ref{fig:potential3}).
+As $\Delta F_0$ increases, the deterministic seasonally varying ice states approach a saddle-node bifurcation to an ice-free state ($\Delta F_0$ = 23), which is separated from the perennial state by a hysteresis loop.
+Here again to examine the stochastic solutions we consider the seasonal cycle of the potentials $V(E,t)$ of the deterministic steady-state solutions for $\Delta F_0 = 21.0$, $21.5$ and $22.0$ (Fig.~\ref{fig:potential3}).
 First, relative to the deterministic steady-state for $\Delta F_0=20.5$, the dwell time of these solutions in the ice-free state is substantially longer.
 In particular, note the significant difference in the date at which freeze up begins between $\Delta F_0=20.5$ and $21.0$.
 This highlights the fact that the exposed ocean is an effective heat reservoir and thus acts to prevent the formation of sea ice during the following winter season.
-The effectiveness of this process depends on the time at which the ice disappears during the summer, and hence the duration that the open water is exposed to solar insolation \citep{MW:2012}.
+The effectiveness of this process depends on the time at which the ice disappears during the summer, and hence the time period that the open water is exposed to solar insolation \citep{MW:2012}.
 Indeed, for all three values of $\Delta F_0$, sea ice only exists from early January to late May or early June, reflecting the time it takes to remove the stored heat from the mixed layer and bring it to the freezing temperature.
 Thus, the concave potentials in January represent the onset of heat loss from outgoing longwave radiative flux.
 As the ice becomes thinner, the curvature near the origin increases.
 By March, the longwave stabilization weakens and, particularly at $\Delta F_0=22.0$, the sea ice-albedo-feedback is already operative, which is reflected in the negative slope on the positive side of the potential (red curve).
 As the summer approaches, in all cases the ice-albedo-feedback strengthens and its magnitude increases with $\Delta F_0$, as seen through the changes in the slope on the positive side of the potentials.
-The two main competing physical processes, the longwave stabilization and the ice-albedo-feedback, are substantially instensified during very short time-periods.
+The two main competing physical processes, the longwave stabilization and the ice-albedo-feedback, are enhanced substantially during very short time-periods.
 Thus, the sensitivity of the system response to stochastic forcing increases.